 Yes.
 OHS offers a day where all students can get a free physical completed.
-This day is scheduled for Monday night, August 3rd.
-This will also be one of the evenings that registration occurs for ALL band students.
+This will take place on one of the evenings that registration occurs for ALL band students.

 Do I have to be in marching band to be in band?